johnyradio/anti-harassment/README.md

 projects, and events of this nature should strive to exist in a culture of respect and consent.

+"Abuse" is words or actions intended to hurt another person, including verbal insults, belittling or trivializing comments, and physical assault.

-People asked to stop any harassing behavior are expected to comply immediately.
+People asked to stop any harassing or abusive behavior are expected to comply immediately and permanently.

+Physical assualt is a more severe violation, and will result in immediate, permanent expulsion.

 People violating these rules may be sanctioned or expelled from the space or the event at the discretion of any Noisebridge member.